 Here’s an overview of the key points about H1s:

-- H1s are the reader-facing title of virtually every webpage on the internet.
-H1 tags tell search engine algorithms what a page’s content is most likely to be about, and shows humans what to expect on that webpage.
+H1s are the reader-facing title of virtually every page on the internet.
+H1 tags tell search engine algorithms what a page’s content is most likely to be about, and show humans what to expect on that page.

-- H1 tags are usually found at the top of a webpage.
+H1 tags are usually found at the top of a page.
 They should be the largest and most easily read heading on a page.
-If you don’t see a title that fits that description, you may be viewing a webpage that doesn’t have an H1, or has multiple H1s–both of which are a problem.
+If you don’t see a title that fits that description, you may be viewing a page that doesn’t have an H1, or has multiple H1s, both of which are a problem.

-- H1s are important for SEO for several reasons.
-One, they communicate to search engines about what should be on that page.
-Two, when your H1 contains a keyword, it is exponentially more likely to obtain a higher ranking on Google, or any other search engine.
+H1s are important for SEO for several reasons.
+They communicate to search engines what the page is about, and when your H1 contains a relevant keyword, your page is more likely to rank higher in Google and other search engines.

-- The primary keyword you’re targeting for a page and your H1 should be the same, or at least very similar.
-This creates a clean, on-page SEO structure that’s maximally useful for humans and web crawlers.
+The primary keyword you’re targeting for a page and your H1 should be the same, or at least very similar.
+This creates a clean, on-page SEO structure that’s useful for both humans and web crawlers.

 Need Help Improving Your Website’s SEO?